ravenlab/commander/README.md

 ## What is commander

-Commander is a platform agnostic command framework for Minecraft server implementations.
+Commander is a platform annotation based agnostic command framework for Minecraft server implementations.

-With Commander you can write commands and have permission resolving and child command resolving!
+With Commander you can write commands that have automatic permission resolving, aliasing and child command resolving!

 ## Why